skroonenburg/Skeletor/README.md

 ==================

 The reason for this project is it is a pain to reinvent the wheel and code this on every project.
 You get it for free with Skeletor.
-Skeletor is the works of Blair Davidson and Padgett Rowell who are both .NET developers.
+Skeletor is the works of Blair Davidson, Hendry Luk and Padgett Rowell who are all .NET developers.

 Often you want to start some side project and have an idea, then you think about all the infrasture you have to set up and cant be bothered.
 Thats how I feel most of the time, so I decided to bring what I think is good